Upstarts/editor.js-kit-ios/README.md

 #### TODO's
 * 📋 Table block support
 * `UITableView` rendering
+* Documentation on how to apply custom styles
 * Documentation on how to create custom blocks
 * Documentation on how to create custom renderers